genoswitch/iGEM-2022-City_of_London_UK/pages/hardware.md

 - Heat the sample for an hour at 65 degrees
 - Transfer the sample to an amplification chamber for RPA for 15 minutes
 - Transfer the sample to the detection chamber for Crispr
+- Transfer the sample to the lateral flow

 All while minimising complexity and input from a user perspective.